 The 1,952 SF TI space is designed to provide homeless families a place to wash clothes, take showers, and receive counseling.

-To restore the existing 16,000-square-foot building, Ecotrust is partnering with WALSH, OPSIS, and Green Gables architecture.
+To restore the existing 16,000SF building, Ecotrust is partnering with WALSH and Urban Patterns.

 With over 20,000 SF of warehouse space, the Marble will serve as cold storage, aggregation, packaging, and distribution for The Redd.